-Now I’ll explain a bit of what you can expect in each of their shared hosting plans.
-There are four plans: Basic (or their starter plan), Plus, Prime, and Business Pro.
+Now I'll explain a bit of what you can expect in each of Bluehost's shared hosting plans.
+There are four plans: Basic (or their starter plan), Plus, Choice Plus, and Business Pro.

 Many reviews do not even mention Bluehost as having four plans; typically they cover just three.

 If you only intend to run a small business website or personal website, then you really shouldn't need the more expensive package.

 This plan includes up to 50 GB of storage, 100 MB of email space, five email accounts, 25 sub-domains, and a basic site backup.

 Their renewal rate is then at $7.99 per month for a 24-month term (instead of the initial 36-month term).

 Choice Plus plan